leathrum/asciisvg-f/README.md

 * The contents of `agraph...endagraph` and `(:graph...:)` environments are given the CSS class `tex2jax_ignore` by the preprocessor, to protect the contents from the MathJax preprocessor.
 This does not need to be done explicitly in the HTML.
-* *Browser Support:*  Tested in Firefox and Chrome, probably also works in Safari and Opera.
+* *Browser Support:*  Tested in Firefox, Chrome, and Opera (required a fix to ASCIIMathML code), probably also works in Safari.
 In order for a browser to support this, the browser must support SVG and in particular the `foreignObject` element and must allow JavaScript to manipulate the DOM for the `foreignObject` element.
 This is known to work in Gecko and Webkit browsers recent enough to support SVG.
 The situation is different, and more complicated, for Internet